-The employer's pension costs paid to TPS in the period amounted to £501,003 (09.05.17 to 31.08.17: £120,743).
+The employer's pension costs paid to TPS in the period amounted to £571,892 (2019: £454,108).

-A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.
+A copy of the latest valuation report can be found by following this link to the Teachers' Pensions website.

 Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
-The trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
-The trust has set out above the information available on the scheme.
+The academy trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The academy trust has set out above the information available on the scheme.